Clutch City: 1994-1995 season

+"Don't ever underestimate the heart of a champion!"

+— - Rockets head coach Rudy Tomjanovich during the 1995 NBA championship trophy ceremony after the game.
+The Rockets were just the fifth franchise to repeat as champion at the time.

+Mario Elie hit the game-winning shot in the 1995 WCSF against the Suns, which came to be known as the "Kiss of Death" shot.

 The Rockets initially struggled in the first half of the 1994-95 season, and ended up winning only 47 games, which was 11 games lower than their previous year's total.
 In a midseason trade with Portland, the Rockets obtained guard Clyde Drexler, a former teammate of Olajuwon at the University of Houston, in exchange for Otis Thorpe.
 Houston entered the playoffs as the sixth seed in the Western Conference, but managed to defeat the 60-22 Utah Jazz in the first round, winning the last two games after being down 2-1 including the decisive Game 5 road win.
 They fell behind 3-1 to the 59-23 Phoenix Suns in the second round, but won three straight to win the series, and became only the first team in NBA history to overcome both a 2-0 and a 3-1 series deficit in a seven-game series during the same postseason.
+In Game 7, Mario Elie hit the game-winning three-pointer to break a tie with 7.1 seconds.
+The shot is called the "Kiss of Death" by Rockets fans, as Elie made a taunting kissing gesture towards the Suns' bench after it went in.
 The Rockets then beat the 62-20 San Antonio Spurs in the conference finals, to reach the Finals against the Orlando Magic, led by Shaquille O'Neal and Anfernee "Penny" Hardaway.
 When Houston swept the series in four straight games, they became the first team in NBA history to win the championship as a sixth seed, and the first to beat four 50-win teams in a single postseason en route to the championship.
 Olajuwon, who had averaged 35.3 points and 12.5 rebounds against the Spurs and regular-season MVP David Robinson in the conference finals, was named the Finals MVP, becoming only the second player after Michael Jordan to win the award two years consecutively.
 Shaquille O'Neal (00–02), Kobe Bryant (09–10), LeBron James (12–13) and Kevin Durant (17–18) have since accomplished this.